 Matt Granger Here is a versatile photographer in Australia who has put together an awesome general resource for photographers at all levels.
 You’ll have to hunt through lots of videos to find what you want, but there is a lot there.

 Joe Edelman This channel offers some terrific how-to videos about studio lighting, lens choices, light modification, posing and other important topics.
-Joe knows his stuff, he’s straight forward and he might just cure you of Gear Acquisition Syndrome.
+Joe knows his stuff, he’s straight forward and he might just cure your GAS (Gear Acquisition Syndrome).